isingh3/presentation/README.md

 # presentation

-this repository contains random files used to demonstrate how to use git.
+This repository contains random files used to demonstrate some topic.